buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/building-blocks-cnb.md

 ## Using the Pack CLI

-The `buildpack new <id>` commmand will create a directory named for the buildpack ID.
+The `buildpack new <id>` command will create a directory named for the buildpack ID.

 Example:
 <!-- test:exec -->